weslleyaraujo/react-flux-puzzle/README.md

 ## The reason

-I started this project with the intuite to apply some technologies that I have been studying in the last few months.. this is the real first app that I wrote using stuff such as [Rx.js](http://reactivex.io/), [React](https://facebook.github.io/react/) and [Immutable.js](https://facebook.github.io/immutable-js/), so please, I would love to get some feedback to improve my code 😀
+I started this project with the intuit to apply some technologies that I have been studying in the last few months.. this is the real first app that I wrote using stuff such as [Rx.js](http://reactivex.io/), [React](https://facebook.github.io/react/) and [Immutable.js](https://facebook.github.io/immutable-js/), so please, I would love to get some feedback to improve my code 😀